gabrielabdu/SkillBridge/README.md

 # SkillBridge

 SkillBridge is a mentorship platform that connects learners with industry mentors.
-It was built as a **full-stack demo project** to showcase software engineering, DevOps, and deployment skills.

 ## 🚀 Features
 - Secure login with JWT authentication